microsoft/pyright/README.md

 * Better handling of function decorators (don't punt on type checking)
 * Add lots of tests
 * Add support for type completion in VS Code extension
-* Special-casing @abstract methods so they don't need to return the specified type
-* Validate that all @abstractmethod are overridden
+* Validate that all abstract methods are overridden
 * Validate parameters for magic functions
 * Validate that overridden methods in subclass have same signature as base class methods
 * Verify that exception classes inherit from base Exception